Free Multi-Member LLC Operating Agreement Templates (U.S.)

 If your LLC has employees, ensure that you follow all the employment-related rules and submit mandatory reports at the state, federal, and local levels.
 Stay updated with all the required business compliance formalities and make this an ongoing process.

 It’s essential to have an operating agreement to protect yourself legally.
 For example, if a court found you were running an LLC business but had no operating agreement in place, they could legally go after your assets.
-With an operating agreement, your assets would be protected.
+With this agreement, your assets would be protected.

 By law, each state requires an LLC to have a registered agent who will be the recipient of all correspondence and communication for the company.